thsetz/ps.basic/docs/source/usage.rst

 Defining state changes as result of a state handler
 ---------------------------------------------------

-Now we have 4 State Instances named final, error, start and state1.
+Currently have 4 State Instances named final, error, start and state1.
 Now we add transitions :

    - if in state start  and init_state_handler() returns "INIT_OK" we switch to state state1